Invited talk · RoboARCH @ ICRA 2026 · Vienna · 5 June 2026

 Positioning

 The hardware stopped waiting for the algorithm.
-The algorithm has to meet the hardware.

 50 years of microprocessor trend data: single-thread performance and clock frequency plateau around 2005 while transistor count and number of logical cores keep rising